 What they offer: The Self Sufficiency Grant helps individuals and families by covering a variety of needs, including:

-- Regular monthly bills
+- Regular monthly bills (such as energy assistance)

 - Irregular monthly bills (such as car repairs)